-DETACH PROXY CARD HERE
+▼ DETACH F PROXY CARD HERE. ▼

-[] Please Vote, Sign, Date and Return Promptly in the Enclosed Envelope.
-[X] must be ind n Black or 1 The Board of Directors recommends a vote "FOR" each i tem.
-1. To elect seven (7) members to the Board of 1 Directo rs: FOR all nominees [] WITHHOLD AUTHORITY to listed below for all nominees listed ] EXCEP TIONS [] Nominees: Leon D. Black, Joseph P. Clayton, La James P. Holden, Warren N. Lieberfark James F. Mooney • and (Instructions: To withhold authority to vote the "Exceptions" box and write that nominee's below.)
-Exceptions 2.
-To amend the Sirius Satellite Radio FOR AGAINST ABSTAIN 2003 Long-Term Stock Incentive Plan [] [] []
+Please Vote, Sign, Date and Return Promptly in the Enclosed Envelope.
+Votes must be indicated (x) in Black or Blue Ink.
+The Board of Directors recommends a vote "FOR" each item.
+1. To elect seven (7) members to the Board of Directors: FOR all nominees WITHHOLD AUTHORITY to vote for all nominees listed below Nominees: Leon D. Black, Joseph P. Clayton, Lawrence F. Gilberti, James P. Holden, Warren N. Lieberfarb, Michael J. McGuiness and James F. Mooney (Instructions: To withhold authority to vote for any individual nominee, mark the "Exception" box and write that nominee's name in the space provided below.)
+Exceptions FOR AGAINST ABSTAIN 2.
+To amend the Sirius Satellite Radio 2003 Long- Term Stock Incentive Plan 3.
+To approve the Sirius Satellite Radio 2004 Employee Stock Purchase Plan To change your address, please mark this box.
+To include any comments, please mark this box.

-To change your address, please mark this box. [] To include any comments, please mark this box. []
+SCAN LINE